raulium/FarmYield-Dataset/README.md

 All files should be ran from the directory in which they are located.

 * Dependencies:
   * Python 2.7
   * scikit-learn (sklearn) -- any version prior to 0.20
   * numpy
   * geoio
   * gdal/osgeo

 ### Working File Structure

 * FinalProject
   * Data
     * proc - contains intermediate csv files produced by setup.py
+      * csv
+        * 2016 - folder(s) containing yield measurements collected from combine harvesting (see ``setup.py`` for details), each file being data for each field
+        * 2017
       * img
-    * 2016 - folder containing transformed satellite imagery (see setup.py for details), each image being its own band.
+        * 2016 - folder(s) containing transformed satellite imagery (see ``setup.py`` for details), each image being its own band.
-    * 2017
+        * 2017 ...
     * raw
+      * img - folder containing ``tar.gz`` archives of satellite imagery, and informational txt file describing each band designation
+      * yield
+        * 2016 - folder(s) containing original zip files sent from farmer.
+These are a combination of ``.dat`` and ``.txt`` files readable by ASF View by Chase IH.
+        * 2017 ...
   * paper - tex, pdf, and image files related to my final report
   * src - python code that does all the heavy lifting

 ### setup.py

-__This file shouldn't ever need to be ran if you want to use the farm yield dataset.__ The purpose of this program was to reading in satellite imagery (already transformed from UTM to lat/long coordinate system, a.k.a, WGS 84) found in /data/proc/img/YYYY.
+__This file shouldn't ever need to be ran if you want to use the farm yield dataset.__ The purpose of this program was to reading in satellite imagery (already transformed from UTM to lat/long coordinate system, a.k.a, WGS 84) found in ``/data/proc/img/YYYY``.
 The global variable ``IMGS`` contains the file names of the geoTIFF files it expects (and can be modified to include more if necessary)

-This program also requires harvest data in csv format, with at least the following values per record:
+This program also requires harvest data in ``.csv`` format, with at least the following values per record:

 * __Longitude__
 * __Latitude__